gchure/phd/docs/src/chapter_06/section_07_global_fit.md

 physical parameter as well as its associated credible region.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;@Fig:induction_global_fit shows the result of this global fit.
-When compared with we can see that fitting for the binding energies and the repressor copy numbers improves the agreement between the theory and the data.
+When compared with the results of Chapter 2, we can see that fitting for the binding energies and the repressor copy numbers improves the agreement between the theory and the data.
 Table 6.2 summarizes the values of the parameters as obtained with this MCMC parameter inference.
 We note that even though we